suncoast-devs/handbook/lessons/js-dom/lecture.md

 ---

-# [fit] Done playing in the console, to the editor and TypeScript!
+# [fit] Done playing in the console, to the editor, and TypeScript!

 Now that we have some experience let us put it in our actual TypeScript file!